polarityio/threatconnect/README.md

 Finally, enable the report proxy server by opening the `config/report-proxy-server.json` file and changing the `enabled` property to `true`.

 After making this change, save the file and restart the ThreatConnect integration from the integration settings page.
+A download button will now appear on the Associations tab for any reports associated with the indicator.

+### SSL

+As the report proxy service listens on localhost, by default the connection between nginx and the localhost proxy service is not over SSL.
+If you do need to enable SSL on this connection you can toggle `sslEnabled` to `true` in the `report-proxy-server.json` configuration file.

+> The Report Proxy Server is not directly accessible on any external interfaces.
+All connections to the server are routed through the Nginx web proxy over SSL.

+If you set this `true`, you will also need to ensure that the `sslPrivateKey` and `sslCert` properties point to valid values.
+The certificates these values point to should be in PEM format using the PKCS#8 container.
+By default, nginx does not validate the SSL certificate when using it with the `proxy_pass` directive.
+This means you can use a self-signed certificate.

 ## Installation Instructions